What you’ll learn

 - Avoid being alone: If possible, stay with someone you trust who can help monitor your condition.

-Drink plenty of water to help your body metabolize the alcohol and stay hydrated.
+For instance, if you accidentally had a beer at a social gathering, call for a ride home, drink some water, and give your body time to recover.
+Drinking plenty of water can help your body metabolize the alcohol and stay hydrated.
 Lie down or sit in a comfortable, safe place to rest and avoid overexerting yourself.

 - Your breathing feels slow, shallow, or labored.